turingschool/curriculum-site/module3/lessons/intro_to_cypress_prework.md

 node server.js
 ```
-Check that it's working by going to `localhost:3000` in your browswer.
+Check that it's working by going to `localhost:5173` in your browswer (or whatever port Vite is running on).
 You should see your Ideabox app running, with 3 cards on the page.

 ### Step 1: Installing Cypress